troyfigiel/monorepo/README.md

 How cleanly separated are home-manager and NixOS?
 I should have a look by setting up a VM with e.g. Ubuntu and then installing home-manager and my home.

+I should collect all possible sources of non-reproducibility in "features".
+These would be sets containing for example the org-roam directory location, whether I am persisting data, etc.

 Learning more about Nix:
 - Start using LUKS Disk Encryption
 - Create my own iso